The Best Job in the World (advertising): Benefits

 Job benefits included a large salary, free lodging in a multi million-dollar villa, and transportation there and around the islands.
 The application process required a web video to be submitted, available publicly for consideration for the position.
 The job duties listed were primarily publicity-related with web videos, blogging, and photo diaries.
-The submission web site crashed two days following the launch of the campaign, from excessive visits and application video uploading.

 Public interest

+The campaign benefitted from "seeding," in which paid media placements were used to post job ads in key global media.
+The submission web site (islandreefjob.com) crashed two days following the launch of the campaign, from excessive visits and application video uploading, and was cited as having "received 4 million hits an hour on day one of the campaign (more hits in the UK than google.com)."

 Interest continued for months.
 On 11 February 2009, Christopher Grima jumped off the South Causeway Bridge in Fort Pierce in Florida.
 The police report said that he "wanted to capture a video of himself jumping off the bridge, to gain attention of the recruiters" for this job.
 He quickly received a summons for breach of the peace / disorderly conduct.
 More marketing-savvy applicants created blogs and established Facebook groups to create buzz about themselves.
 Two hoaxes also fueled interest.

-Tourism Queensland invested US$1m in the campaign and generated US$70m of global publicity just one month after the campaign's launch.
+BBC Television made a one-hour documentary about the final stages of the campaign which was directed by Agnieszka Piotrowska.
+Narrated by Toby Stephens, the film was broadcast on 2 July 2009 on BBC1 at 9pm, achieving the highest viewing figures for the whole week.